john-science/python_for_scientists/classes/01_control_statements/problem_set_1_solutions.md

                 break
         i += 1

-    # answer: 60 (This is why there are 60 seconds in a minute.)
+    # answer: 60 (This is why there are 60 seconds in a minute and 60 minutes in an hour.)

 #### 11. Using `range` and `for`, sum all the numbers evenly divisble by 7, from 0 to 10000.